 Advisors: Fiodar Kazhamiaka, Alok Kumbhare, Chaojie Zhang, and Ricardo Bianchini

-Created data center power hierarchy simulator to explore reliable and efficient designs for NVIDIA pod era.
+Created datacenter power hierarchy simulator to explore reliable and efficient designs for rising power density deployments.

 Advisors: Sheng Di, Robert Underwood, and Franck Cappello